The Acoustic Guitar Project

 The Acoustic Guitar Project is a global music platform—and concert series—that inspires musicians to write and record a song in one week on the same guitar.

-The project originated in New York City and has spread around the world.
-Projects are underway in more than 50 cities, from Amsterdam to Asheville, Havana to Hanoi, Minneapolis to Moscow, and São Paulo to...Syracuse.
+The project originated in New York City and has spread around the world—from Amsterdam to Asheville, Havana to Hanoi, Minneapolis to Moscow, and São Paulo to...Syracuse.

 ➢ Listen to all the songs on the Acoustic Guitar Project website or in the playlist below.